 The Measurement, Inc. website states that they need scorers from September to June each year, but they need them most between January and June, so right now may be a good time to apply if this interests you.

 The degree is their main requirement.
 You do not need any past teaching experience or certification.
 And as mentioned above, you'll have to prove you're eligible to work in the United States.

 Pay For Scorers at Measurement, Inc.

 The website doesn't say what the pay is, other than it varies depending on the project.
-However, I checked Glassdoor (my favorite site for digging up the little details) and it looks like the reader/evaluator job may pay somewhere in the neighborhood of $11 hourly.
+However, I checked Glassdoor (my favorite site for digging up the little details) and it looks like the reader/evaluator job may pay somewhere in the neighborhood of $11 to $13 hourly.

 There is a training period that lasts for a couple of days before you start scoring, and this is also paid.

 This appears to be fairly flexible, although you will be expected to work Monday-Friday every week until the project you're on is completed.
 The website says that the exact hours you work will vary depending on the project you're on.

 All you need to score at home for Measurement, Inc. is a high-speed internet connection, a home computer, and a work area that can be secured.

 I haven't been able to find very many negatives.
 The company has a high rating on Glassdoor.
 Most workers find it to be easy, flexible work.